astha-limbu/hangman553/README.md

 - Repeated Guess: If the letter has already been guessed, the player is notified that they have already tried that letter.

 ### what you have learnt
-- Python basics and advanced, OOP
+- Python basics and advanced
 - imports
 - class creation
 - using the __init__ method to initialise attributes
-- creating methods to check validity of user input and determine if the guess is correct.
+- creating methods

 ## Installation instructions
+You are able to start the game locally in your machine by typing the following commands in the command line:
+`git clone URL`
+> To install git using homebrew run the command `brew install git`

 ## Usage instructions